Regional Fishery Management Councils

 Go to regional fishery management council websites:

 Each year, we facilitate the annual process to appointment members to the councils.
-The ideal council appointee candidate is knowledgeable in fishery conservation and management or the commercial or recreational harvest of fishery resources through occupational experience, scientific expertise, or related training.
+The ideal council appointee candidate is knowledgeable in commercial or recreational fishery conservation and management.
+They may have occupational experience, scientific expertise, or related training.

 We offer an annual training for newly appointed council members.
 Training topics include provisions of the MSA and other applicable laws, stock assessment science and procedures, and council operations.